 Seeking God’s Direction Gives Perspective

-Seek God’s wisdom about questionable new connections.
+Seek God’s wisdom about questionable connections.
 Keep Him at the forefront.
 Be obedient to His lead.
 He can see what we can’t and knows what someone’s intentions truly are.
-Also, He knows when we should offer kindness, even if we feel insulted.
-We could be the seed God is using to reach someone.
-Or we could be the one needed to hold them accountable.
+Also, He knows when we should offer kindness instead of anger when insulted.
+We could be the seed God’s using to reach someone, or we could be the one to hold them accountable.
 Only God knows.
 Ultimately, seeking God’s will can put our desire for social media acceptance in proper perspective.